THE BERTHA CHALLENGE

 Our Fellowships offer:

 - Income for each Bertha Fellow for one year, not exceeding USD $64,900 and commensurate with the applicant’s current or equivalent salary at the host organization – ideally a media outlet for an investigative journalist and an NGO, community organization or social movement for an activist

-- A Project Fund of up to USD $10,000 for each Bertha Fellow to produce their final projects that respond to the question posed by the Bertha Challenge, and that is directed towards a specific audience.
+- A Project Fund of up to USD $10,000 for each Bertha Fellow to produce a culminating product that responds to the question posed by the Bertha Challenge, and that is directed towards a specific audience.
 This could be a series of articles, videos, podcasts, games or drama productions, for example.
 Joint activist and journalist applicants will have the option to pool their project funding to produce projects on a larger scale

-- Regular online discussions with topics on a range of issues from current debates around food to methods of investigation, methods of communicating findings through news media, storytelling, popular education and more
+- Regular online discussions with topics on a range of issues from current debates around the Bertha Challenge question to methods of investigation, methods of communicating findings through news media, storytelling, popular education and more

 - Peer and mentor support in the form of regular virtual check-ins with Bertha staff and a cohort of Bertha Fellows

-- Network development through the global cohort of Bertha Fellows and exposure to relevant partners within and beyond the Bertha network, including our legal partners in the Bertha Justice Network
+- Network development through the global cohort of Bertha Fellows and exposure to relevant partners within and beyond the Bertha network

-- A global convening of Bertha Fellows at the start of the Bertha Challenge, and invitations to join alumni convenings after the end of the Fellowship year.
+- A global convening of Bertha Fellows at the start of the Bertha Challenge.

 - Find opportunities to refine the design of each Fellow’s project work for the year within a supportive framework

 - Discuss and frame possibilities for collaboration across the cohort

 - Debate current developments and responses to the climate crisis

 - Learn from practitioners about innovative ways of reaching target audiences.